johndoto/twitter-example/README.md

 ```

 ### To build the production package

 ```
 npm run build
 ```

 ### Eslint

-There is a `.eslintrc.js` config for eslint ready with React plugin.
+There is an `.eslintrc` config for eslint ready with React plugin.

 To run linting, run:

 ```
 npm run lint
 ```

-### Contribute
-Please contribute to the project if you know how to make it better, including this README :)